Interview surrounded by the concept: World Excellence #

 Who are the people and why that you could include in a section called “as done by the best”?

-What is your favorite habit that you could include in a second called ‘diamond pages’?
+What is your favorite habit that you could include in a section called ‘diamond pages’?

 What is your favorite city and why?